/

 Native Accounting Functionality Within CRM

-As mentioned in a recent post, the alternative to cloud to cloud CRM to accounting integration is to use an accounting product that runs natively within a CRM platform.
+The alternative to cloud-to-cloud CRM for accounting integration is to use an accounting product that runs natively within a CRM platform.

-So far, Salesforce is the leader in offering options for native accounting within their CRM system, since the platform is generally more evolved than that of other CRM systems.
+So far, Salesforce is the leader in offering native accounting options within its CRM system, as the platform is generally more advanced than those of other CRM systems.
 FinancialForce and Accounting Seed are two SMB accounting systems that run natively on the Salesforce platform.